RishiDalvi/sanscript/documentation.md

-# Sansript : Sanskrit-based Programming Language
+# Sanscript : Sanskrit-based Programming Language

 This programming language is based on Sanskrit keywords and operators.
 The language includes features like variables, basic operations, loops, conditions, and built-in functions, all expressed in Sanskrit.